Big data in logistics and supply chain management

 Big data in logistics refers to the collection, processing, and analysis of complex datasets related to logistics management operations.
 You can use sensors, GPS devices, RFID tags, and enterprise resource planning (ERP) systems.
 A comprehensive approach improves transportation, inventory, warehouse management, demand forecasting, and supply chain optimization.

 Most transportation companies already employ a data-driven approach to decision-making.
-According to the 2022 Inbound Logistics Report, the majority of 3PL providers use IT capabilities for EDI (94%), transportation management (86%), visibility of orders and inventory (78%), ERP integration (74%), and customer relationship management (65%).
+According to the 2024 Inbound Logistics Report, the majority of 3PL providers employ big data-based TMS (92%), while 83% of companies are focusing on visibility of orders and inventory.

 data analytics in logistics industry